 Once all data points are recorded, press Save.
 The program will prompt you for a file name.

 The files will be saved in the following folder:

-Internal shared storage\Android\data\com.hamarlaser.read16\files\Documents
+For the Nomad5, the Internal shared storage\Android\data\com.hamarlaser.read16\files\Documents